 Temptations kitten treats

 Have a fickle kitten at home who’s very hesitant for anything new?
-Your habitual creature will instantly be curious and enticed by these Temptations treats for kittens because of their crunchy-outside, soft-inside texture.
+Your feline will instantly be curious and enticed by these Temptations treats for kittens because of their crunchy-outside, soft-inside texture.
 Customers rave about these kitten treats, saying that even their pickiest kittens go crazy for them.
 The best part?
 Not only are they delish (whether you choose the chicken and dairy or salmon and dairy flavor), they also have DHA Omega-3 fatty acids to help encourage healthy brain development.
-Just keep in mind that these do contain by-products, so if you’re looking for treats without, Temptations may not be the best option for you.
+Keep in mind that these do contain by-products, so if you’re looking for treats without, Temptations may not be the best option for you.
 Each kitten treat has under 2 calories.

 Pros